tomidea/Project7/steps.md

 Mount lv-opt on  /mnt/opt – To be used by Jenkins server in Project 8 img

-Install NFS server, configure it to start on reboot and make sure it is u and running *sudo yum -y update sudo yum install nfs-utils -y sudo systemctl start nfs-server.service
+Install NFS server, configure it to start on reboot and make sure it is up and running *sudo yum -y update sudo yum install nfs-utils -y sudo systemctl start nfs-server.service